etlapale/necomi/doc/source/index.rst

 Necomi is a C++ template library for multidimensional arrays.
-It allows easy manipulation of arrays including slices, shared views, I/O, or conversion to and from raw C arrays.
-It also implements several algorithms such as multidimensional recursive filters.
+It allows easy manipulation of arrays including slices, shared views, I/O, and provides multiple numerical functions.

 ::